Insulation and Minimizing Heat Loss In Your CT Home

 Seal Patio Doors

 Older patio doors were not designed to be energy efficient.
 If you are not using these doors during the winter then it may help to completely seal them.
 By placing a plastic film over your door you can prevent all outside air from entering your home.
 Also when the weather starts to warm up then removing the plastic is easy and doesn’t damage your doors or door frames.

 Your windows and doors are your home’s main source of heat loss and air leaks.

 Windows in older homes were not insulated.
 Today you can plan on new energy-efficient replacement windows.
-We recommend and install Harvey Windows.
+We recommend installing Harvey Windows.
 When you install Harvey windows your home will instantly become more energy-efficient and you can expect to see your heating costs drastically reduced.

-Also, think about replacing your entry door.
+Also, think about replacing your doors.
 Older doors are notorious for being a major source of air leaks.
 An energy-efficient, fiberglass front door like Therma-Tru’s Fiber-Classic front doors are beautiful front doors with high-quality insulation and durability.